Daniel L. Nagin: Career

 Nagin was an acting co-director of the Homeless Legal Assistance Project at the Legal Services Organization of Indiana in Indianapolis, Indiana.
 He later became a professor at the University of Virginia School of Law.
 He is a law professor at the Harvard Law School.

 Personal life

-Nagin married Tomiko Brown-Nagin, an HLS professor, in 1998.
+Nagin married Tomiko Brown-Nagin, a Harvard Law School professor and dean of Radcliffe Institute since 2018, in 1998.